Cold case killer Menzies John Hallett dies in custody

 A cold case killer who shot a Turangi service station attendant to death at close range has died in custody.

-Menzies John Hallett was convicted of murdering Rodney Tahu in 2013 at the Rotorua High Court.
+Menzies John Hallett was convicted at the Rotorua High Court in 2013 of murdering Rodney Tahu.

 The conviction came more than 30 years after the Turangi killing.

-Department of Corrections said that Hallett died on Wednesday.
+Department of Corrections said Hallett died on Wednesday.

 He "had been receiving treatment following a medical event" and died in hospital, the spokesperson said.

+Police have been notified and have informed the man's next of kin.

+All deaths in custody are referred to the coroner for investigation and determination of cause of death.
+For all deaths in custody, there is also an investigation by the independent Corrections Inspectorate, the spokesperson said.

-Hallett was an inmate at Northland Region Corrections Facility.
+Hallett was an inmate at Northland Region Corrections Facility at Ngawha.

 Tahu, whose murder remained a cold case until late 2011, was found by a passing truck driver lying in a pool of blood on the forecourt of the Shell service station.